Visual Odometry with Neuromorphic Resonator Networks: Methods

 $\mathbf{s}(t)$ is the input as obtained from Eq.~\ref{eq:evtenc_prod}.
 The letters with the $\hat{}$ are the current states of the resonator at a given iteration t.
-The capital letters ($H,V,R$) are the encoding matrices for the respective states ($h,v,r$).
+The capital letters ($H, V, R$) are the encoding matrices for the respective states.
 The encoding matrices are created by generating a codebook vector for each location using FPE.
-Cleanup of the state is achieved by first decoding the state with the complex conjugate transpose ($\dagger$) of the encoding matrix, taking the real value and applying an optional nonlinearity, and then encoding it again by a matrix product with the encoding matrix. $f$ denotes a nonlinearity, specifically, elementwise division of the complex vector by the complex magnitudes, i.e., projection to the unit circle in the Gaussian number plane. $p$ is another nonlinearity that leads to a stronger cleanup: $p(\mathbf{x}) = \mathbf{x}^k / |\mathbf{x}^k|_2$, with $k$ typically being between 2 and 20. $\Lambda$ denotes the matrix that transforms between the VSA vector in Cartesian coordinates and the one in polar coordinates. $\gamma$ is constant (0.2) and determines the speed of the state update. $*$ denotes the complex conjugate necessary for unbinding of a state.
+Cleanup of the state is achieved by first decoding the state with the complex conjugate transpose ($\dagger$) of the encoding matrix, taking the real value and applying an optional nonlinearity, and then encoding it again by a matrix product with the encoding matrix. $f$ denotes a nonlinearity, specifically, elementwise division of the complex vector by the complex magnitudes, i.e., projection to the unit circle in the Gaussian number plane (phasor projection). $p$ is another nonlinearity that leads to a stronger cleanup (e.g., ReLU, exponentiation, and normalization; for details, refer to \cite{renner2022T}). $\Lambda$ denotes the matrix that transforms between the VSA vector in Cartesian coordinates and the one in polar or log-polar coordinates. $\gamma$ is constant and determines the speed of the state update. $*$ denotes the complex conjugate necessary for unbinding of a state.
 Note that if binding corresponds to a shift in one direction, unbinding corresponds to the same shift but in the opposite direction.
+The codebooks used for the readout and cleanup and that define the resonator's attractor dynamics are not necessarily the same as the ones used for encoding the image; they just need to be created from the same FPE seed vector that represents the 'unit' shift in a particular dimension.
+In this work, we make use of this in two cases: First, for the shapes\_translation resonator with 4 DoF, we constrain the possible solution space for scales and roll rotations by only including the expected scales and angles.
+Second, we improve the spatial resolution of the scale factor by including fractional scales (fractional powers in the FPE~\cite{frady2021VFA}) that do not correspond to pixels but rather to the space in between pixels in the log-polar image.
+This effectively creates a continuous attractor in the factor's dynamics, which will be studied further in future work.